Be More Selective to Be More Effective

 Tell me ONE thing you are going to STOP doing because it’s hard and not an effective use of your time.
 Then, tell me ONE thing you can start doing that would be an Inspired Action.
 (Can be super small!)

 I can’t wait to hear from you!
-Be sure to leave me a comment on the blog.
-(Link to blog)
+Be sure to leave me a comment below.

 As I mentioned, I have a whole chapter on Inspired Action.
 Here is what one reader had to say about the book recently:

 “Beautifully written and helpful book on transforming your life!
 I got this book the day it came out and I am loving it.
 It is easy to read and interactive, there are journaling prompts to help you with your specific goals, and movement for your body on top of that.
 I’m loving this book, I highly recommend it to anyone ready to take the leap of faith and transform your life!” -Nora

 “Mantras in Motion is a game-changer; its principles will truly change the way you approach making changes in your life.
 The brilliance behind Mantras in Motion can be found in Erin’s core philosophy: That moving our bodies creates movement in our lives.
 I have experienced so many positive and healthy changes since implementing the principles in this wonderful book.
 Do yourself a favor and buy this book.
 Read it and watch the magic unfold in your own life.” -Bethanne

 Let’s get you moving into Inspired Action!

 P.S.
 You can pick up your copy of Mantras In Motion right here.
 And you can still get my free bonus manifesting tools that could be put to use today!